Shelob9/app_starter/README.md

 Licensed under the terms of the GNU General Public License version 2 or later.

-This theme is based on on Underscores http://underscores.me/, (C) 2012-2013 Automattic, Inc and _sassy_s by Amy Hendrix https://github.com/sabreuse/sassy_s
+This theme is based on Underscores http://underscores.me/, (C) 2012-2013 Automattic, Inc and _sassy_s by Amy Hendrix https://github.com/sabreuse/sassy_s

 It incorporates: